Sandeep3725/training/README.md

 # training
-may name is sai sandeepgit
+may name is sai sandeep